c3d/xl/doc/HANDBOOK_3-types.md

 Like other XL values, a type can be given a name.
-For example, a `complex` type made of two `real` numbers representing the real and imaginary parts can be described using the following code:
+For example, a `complex` type made of two `real` numbers representing the real and imaginary parts can be described as follows:

 ```xl
 complex is type(complex(Re:real, Im:real))